 Although we only glimpse Giles’ youth as “Ripper,” we can infer that he was chaotic neutral back then, doing what he wanted and rebelling against authority.
 We don’t know how or when he turned into a stuffy librarian, but it’s fair to say his chaotic side didn’t disappear; it was only reigned in.

 A case could be made for Giles to fall under neutral good.
-He does obey the laws when he feels they should be obeyed.
-This is a wonderful example of a complex fictional character that doesn’t fall neatly into a character alignment box.
+He does obey the laws when he feels they should be followed.
+He provides a wonderful example of a complex fictional character that doesn’t fall neatly into a character alignment box.

 Character Alignments are Just a Guide